-However, if LEP families need help completing the packet they can phone the Agency call center or their property manager's office.
-Staff from either the call center or property office can call the Agency's contract interpreter and they will place the family on a three-way phone call to explain the questions to LEP families in their native/preferred language.
+However, if LEP families need help completing the packet they can phone the Agency's call center or their property manager's office.
+Staff from either the call center or property site office can call the Agency's contract interpreter and they will place the family on a three-way phone call to explain the questions to LEP families in their native/preferred language.
 HCV call center staff or Public Housing property office staff can take the answers from the interpreter in English and complete the forms.

-Quite often, families use English-speaking third party contacts to complete their paperwork.
-All residents or participants who indicate that they would like their third party contact to receive written correspondence from SHRA will receive notice that it is time to recertify for continued eligibility to the program.
+Often, families use English-speaking third party contacts to complete their paperwork.
+All residents or participants who indicate they would like their third party contact to receive written correspondence from SHRA will receive notice it is time to recertify for continued eligibility.
 This enables the third party to work with the family to complete the paperwork accurately and in a timely manner.

-C. Outreach and Language Assistance
+D. Outreach and Language Assistance